 The analysis of (national PSC) minutes shows that these meetings were actually useful for both M&E and decision taking with clear responsibilities as to who is responsible for following-up decisions.

 In terms of participation, one might regret the (near) systematic absence of several key steering committee members such as MoA, universities and MoFED; the absence of MoA in decision taking processes should be at least put in parallel with the lack of following-up at ministry level of project results, in particular in relation to extension packages validation and scaling up the initiative to other critical local variety crops.
-The presence of MoFED could have contributed to speeding up the procurement activities and possibly resolving some outstanding issues related to contractor’s quality in deliveries for infrastructures..
+The presence of MoFED could have contributed to speeding up the procurement activities and possibly resolving some outstanding issues related to contractor’s quality in deliveries for infrastructures.
+The MoA was nonetheless regularly informed on project’s progress through weekly reporting.

 The MTR highlighted several key shortcomings of the project such as: